MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
 ## Step 5 - Install the WebView2 SDK

 Next, you'll install the WebView2 SDK.
-The WebView2 SDK includes the WebView2 control, which enables you to embed web technologies (HTML, CSS, and JavaScript) in your native applications powered by Microsoft Edge.
+The WebView2 SDK includes the WebView2 control, which is powered by Microsoft Edge, and enables you to embed web technologies (HTML, CSS, and JavaScript) in your native applications.

 We won't download the `Microsoft.Web.WebView2` SDK NuGet package from nuget.org.<!--https://www.nuget.org/packages/Microsoft.Web.WebView2-->  We didn't do this tooling setup step before cloning the Windows desktop sample app solution (which is part of the `WebView2Samples` repo).
 Instead, we'll install the WebView2 SDK NuGet package through the **NuGet Package Manager** panel in Visual Studio.